Hash function: Character folding

 The paradigmatic example of folding by characters is to add up the integer values of all the characters in the string.
 A better idea is to multiply the hash total by a constant, typically a sizable prime number, before adding in the next character, ignoring overflow.
-Using exclusive 'or' instead of add is also a plausible alternative.
+Using exclusive-or instead of addition is also a plausible alternative.
 The final operation would be a modulo, mask, or other function to reduce the word value to an index the size of the table.
-The weakness of this procedure is that information may cluster in the upper or lower bits of the bytes, which clustering will remain in the hashed result and cause more collisions than a proper randomizing hash.
-ASCII byte codes, for example, have an upper bit of 0 and printable strings don't use the first 32 byte codes, so the information (95-byte codes) is clustered in the remaining bits in an unobvious manner.
+The weakness of this procedure is that information may cluster in the upper or lower bits of the bytes; this clustering will remain in the hashed result and cause more collisions than a proper randomizing hash.
+ASCII byte codes, for example, have an upper bit of 0, and printable strings do not use the last byte code or most of the first 32 byte codes, so the information, which uses the remaining byte codes, is clustered in the remaining bits in an unobvious manner.

-The classic approach dubbed the PJW hash based on the work of Peter.
-J. Weinberger at ATT Bell Labs in the 1970s, was originally designed for hashing identifiers into compiler symbol tables as given in the "Dragon Book".
-This hash function offsets the bytes 4 bits before ADDing them together.
-When the quantity wraps, the high 4 bits are shifted out and if non-zero, XORed back into the low byte of the cumulative quantity.
-The result is a word size hash code to which a modulo or other reducing operation can be applied to produce the final hash index.
+The classic approach, dubbed the PJW hash based on the work of Peter J. Weinberger at Bell Labs in the 1970s, was originally designed for hashing identifiers into compiler symbol tables as given in the "Dragon Book".
+This hash function offsets the bytes 4 bits before adding them together.
+When the quantity wraps, the high 4 bits are shifted out and if non-zero, xored back into the low byte of the cumulative quantity.
+The result is a word-size hash code to which a modulo or other reducing operation can be applied to produce the final hash index.

 Today, especially with the advent of 64-bit word sizes, much more efficient variable-length string hashing by word chunks is available.

 Word length folding

-Modern microprocessors will allow for much faster processing if 8-bit character strings are not hashed by processing one character at a time, but by interpreting the string as an array of 32 bit or 64-bit integers and hashing/accumulating these "wide word" integer values by means of arithmetic operations (e.g. multiplication by constant and bit-shifting).
-The final word, which may have unoccupied byte positions, is filled with zeros or a specified "randomizing" value before being folded into the hash.
+Modern microprocessors will allow for much faster processing if 8-bit character strings are not hashed by processing one character at a time, but by interpreting the string as an array of 32-bit or 64-bit integers and hashing/accumulating these "wide word" integer values by means of arithmetic operations (e.g. multiplication by constant and bit-shifting).
+The final word, which may have unoccupied byte positions, is filled with zeros or a specified randomizing value before being folded into the hash.
 The accumulated hash code is reduced by a final modulo or other operation to yield an index into the table.